What They Say: ‘If You’re Reading This It’s Too Late’

 He could do better

 It seems like most people are split between “FIRE” and “This could be waaaay better.”
 Many of those who critically approved of Drake’s work in the past were not impressed by Drake’s latest effort.
-Some argued that the project was a step back for Drake and that he has started to plateau or even decline.
+Some argued If You’re Reading This It’s Too Late was a step back for Drake and that he has started to plateau or even decline.
 Many cited a perceived lack of effort as a big reason for the disappointment in the new project.

 This shit weak af!